About Joe StatlerJoe Statler Has Served Us Well in the WV House of Delegates

 A Proven Bipartisan Leader

 Joe Statler’s Monongalia County roots go deep: ten generations back prior to statehood.
-A lifetime resident of Core, W.Va., Statler is a retired coal miner with Consolidated Coal Company.
+A lifetime Core resident, Statler is a retired coal miner with Consolidated Coal Company.
 Currently, he tends to his family’s 256-acre farm in western Monongalia County, and volunteers on various boards and other community projects.

 Previously in 2002, he was elected to the Monongalia Board of Education and served as Vice-President from 2008-2012.
 Statler led efforts to ensure that budget limitations were balanced with the need for outstanding curriculum, teachers, and facilities; always putting students and quality education first.

 Statler has served on the Monongalia County Technical Education Center Advisory Board since 1992.
 Joe also led efforts as Co-Chair of the Clay-Battelle Athletic Facilities Board.
 He helped secure funding for the facilities, and dedicated hundreds of hours of labor to construct both the ballpark and athletic field for the students of Clay-Battelle.

 Joe is also a past chairman and current member of the Morgantown-Monongalia Metropolitan Planning Organization, which has given him a comprehensive view of the county’s unique transportation and infrastructure challenges.
-Additionally, Joe also serves as a board member with Operation Welcome Home, he’s a member of the PACE Enterprises Board of Directors, board member of Clark Family Foundation, Co-Superintendent of Olive United Methodist Church, member of Mylan Park Foundation Board of Directors, and member of the FFA Alumni Association of Clay-Battelle High School.
+Additionally, Joe also serves as a board member with Operation Welcome Home, he’s a member of the PACE Enterprises Board of Directors, board member of Clark Family Foundation, Co-Superintendent of Olive United Methodist Church, a founding member of the Mylan Park Foundation Board of Directors, and member of the FFA Alumni Association of Clay-Battelle High School.

 He and his wife of 43 years, Louie are members of Olive United Methodist Church.
 Together they have three grown daughters all undergraduates of West Virginia University; Michelle, C.P.A., Kristen, M.D. and Marissa, J.D.
-He also has two grandchildren, three step-grandchildren, and two more grandchildren on the way.
+He has two grandchildren, three step-grandchildren, and two more grandchildren on the way.